yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     (1 row)
     ```

-The transaction has succeeded: even though the node at `127.0.0.2` failed after receiving the provisional write, the value has been updated to `30`.
+The transaction has succeeded: even though the node at `127.0.0.2` failed before receiving the provisional write, the value has been updated to `30`.
 The transaction succeeded because a new leader (the node at `127.0.0.3`) was quickly elected.

 ## Transaction Manager failure